Skip to content

 II.
 The Inscription

 Before the Lich can rise, you must tell it where the bodies are buried.
-Initialize the Codex to spawn the configuration templates.
+Initialize the Codex to spawn the configuration templates and forge the Crypt.

 lychd init